Issues of Concern

 Plan of Care

-The planning and delivery of care to patients who are experiencing the end of life is complex.
+The planning and delivering care to patients experiencing the end of life is complex.
 The ideal way to plan end-of-life care for all patients is at or near the time of the terminal diagnosis.
 Frequent “clinician-patient conversations are needed to ensure that the patient's individual preferences” are maintained during end-of-life care.
-The Institute of Medicine recommends these conversations happen early in the diagnosis stage of an illness so that advance planning can occur.
-This planning process includes formal conversations about the end of life as well as drafting advance directives.
-The planning process helps ensure the dying patient receives care that incorporates their own individual goals, values, and preferences.
+The Institute of Medicine recommends these conversations happen early in the diagnosis stage of an illness so that planning can occur.
+This planning process includes formal conversations about the end of life and drafting advance directives.
+The planning process helps ensure the dying patient receives care that incorporates their goals, values, and preferences.
 The research shows when end-of-life care is individualized for the dying patient, their quality of life is enhanced.[12][13]
 Healthcare team members must remember that the quality and not the quantity of the patient’s life is the focus of end-of-life care.

 There are several tools that healthcare team members can use to quantify and maximize the quality of life for the dying patient.
-Providers are encouraged to use the tool which best fits their patients’ individual needs.
-Some quality of life scales were specifically designed for certain patient populations, such as those with breast cancer (QOL-BC) and those with heart disease (Cardiac Health Profile).
-However, since many healthcare team members often care for patients with a variety of diagnoses, a more generic tool might be more useful.
-The World Health Organization designed the WHOQOL-BREF to be used for all patients regardless of their diagnosis.
-The WHOQOL-BREF seeks to measure the patient’s quality of life in four domains.
+Providers are encouraged to use the tool that best fits their patients’ needs.
+Some quality-of-life scales were specifically designed for certain patient populations, such as those with breast cancer (QOL-BC) and those with heart disease (Cardiac Health Profile).
+However, since many healthcare team members often care for patients with various diagnoses, a more generic tool might be more useful.
+The World Health Organization designed the WHOQOL-BREF for all patients regardless of diagnosis.
+The WHOQOL-BREF seeks to measure the patient’s quality of life in 4 domains.
 These domains are physical health, psychological health, social relationships, and environmental resources.
 In the domain of physical health, patients are asked to respond to questions about activities of daily living, energy levels and fatigue, sleep and rest, and pain.
-The psychological health domain measures self-esteem, spirituality and religiosity, and positive and negative feelings.
-The facets measured in the domain of social relationships include personal relationships, social support, and sexual activity.
+The psychological health domain measures self-esteem, spirituality, religiosity, and positive and negative feelings.
+The facets measured in social relationships include personal relationships, social support, and sexual activity.
 The environmental resources domain measures financial resources, healthcare accessibility, home environment, and participation in leisure activities.
-The WHOQOL-BREF measures all four domains in twenty-six questions, which can be given to the patient to complete and scored by the healthcare team member.
-The healthcare team member can then use the patient’s answers to these domain questions to inform their plan of care.
+The WHOQOL-BREF measures all 4 domains in 26 questions, which the healthcare team member can give the patient to complete and score.
+The healthcare team member can then use the patient’s answers to these domain questions to inform their care plan.

 The assessment of the patient’s quality of life should inform the plan of care given.
-Research suggests care delivery models that integrate services “across the care continuum with service involvement triggered by the patient’s needs” are those that should be used at the end of life to maximize the patient’s quality of life.[14]
+Research suggests that care delivery models that integrate services “across the care continuum with service involvement triggered by the patient’s needs” should be used at the end of life to maximize the patient’s quality of life.[14]
 These integrated services may include but are not limited to palliative care, social work, physical and occupational therapy, mental health services, social work, spiritual care, and respiratory therapy.
-By integrating care specific to the patient’s needs, the dying patient's quality of life is substantially enhanced.
+Integrating care specific to the patient’s needs substantially enhances the dying patient's quality of life.

 Ethics

 The end of life can be rife with ethical dilemmas.
-The healthcare team members need to comprehend the principles of bioethics fully, so they can face potential ethical dilemmas that might occur for their patients and family members at the end of life.
-The healthcare team member must recall that the goal of end-of-life care is to enhance the quality of life for the dying person and thus must always keep this goal in mind when helping the patient and family with ethical dilemmas.
+Healthcare team members need to comprehend the principles of bioethics fully so they can face potential ethical dilemmas that might occur for their patients and family members at the end of life.
+The team member must recall that the goal of end-of-life care is to enhance the quality of life for the dying person and thus must always keep this goal in mind when helping the patient and family with ethical dilemmas.

-One of the potential ethical dilemmas healthcare team members can face when a formerly component dying patient has lost their decision-making ability.[17]
-If the dying patient is unable to state their wishes, the healthcare team member must look to an advance directive.
+One of the potential ethical dilemmas healthcare team members can face is when a formerly component dying patient has lost their decision-making ability.[17]
+If the dying patient cannot express their wishes, the healthcare team member must seek an advance directive.
 An advance directive is a legal document that outlines the patient's wishes and, in some cases, names a durable power of attorney, a person who is designated to make healthcare decisions for the patient.
 Adhering to the wishes of the advance directives is the ideal way to maintain the ethical principle of autonomy.
-However, reports are that only twenty-six percent of Americans currently have an advance directive in place.
+However, reports are that only 26 percent of Americans currently have an advance directive in place.
 The most frequently cited reason for people not to have advance directives is a lack of awareness of why this document is needed.
 Having advance directives in place for dying patients reinforces the need for early end-of-life conversations with the patient and family members.
-In these conversations, the dying person is encouraged to choose a person, who may or may not be a family member, who will respect their wishes, make decisions that align with those wishes, and advocate for those wishes should disagreements occur.
+In these conversations, the dying person is encouraged to choose a person who may or may not be a family member, respect their wishes, make decisions that align with those wishes, and advocate for them should disagreements occur.

 Another ethical dilemma healthcare team members can face when caring for dying patients is when the patient's care options or the durable power of attorney cause unnecessary prolongation of suffering or are medically futile.
-Recalling that all end-of-life care should be patient-centered, healthcare team members should consider futile medical care can take a variety of “forms and be defined as futile only in the context of each patient’s situation.”[18]
-Examples of such care options as documented in healthcare literature are cardiopulmonary resuscitation on frail and elderly dying patients, completing screening tests that will not influence the comfort care given, and invasive procedures such as placement of endotracheal tubes and surgeries that will not add quality to the life of the dying individual.[18][19]
+Recalling that all end-of-life care should be patient-centered, healthcare team members should consider futile medical care, which can take various “forms and be defined as futile only in the context of each patient’s situation.”[18]
+Examples of such care options as documented in healthcare literature are cardiopulmonary resuscitation on frail and elderly dying patients, completing screening tests that do not influence the comfort care given, and invasive procedures such as placement of endotracheal tubes and surgeries that do not add quality to the life of the dying individual.[18][19]
 These inventions might succeed in "providing physiological effects yet provide no benefit to the patient."[20]
-Of course, all interventions merit consideration within the context of the patient's diagnosis and their illness trajectory.
-Health team members should also be aware that the patient's culture often influences end-of-life care decisions.
-Therefore, a thorough cultural assessment completed early in the end-of-life care might help healthcare team members, dying patients, and their family members understand expectations of care.
+Of course, all interventions merit consideration within the context of the patient's diagnosis and illness trajectory.
+Health team members should also know that the patient's culture often influences end-of-life care decisions.
+Therefore, a thorough cultural assessment completed early in end-of-life care might help healthcare team members, dying patients, and their family members understand the expectations of care.

 Pain and Symptom Management

-There are many symptoms patients face at the end-of-life, which can affect their quality of life.
+Patients face many symptoms at the end of life that can affect their quality of life.
 With proper symptomatic control, healthcare team members can enhance the quality of life for their dying patients.
-Symptoms that affect the physical domain include pain, respiratory, and GI symptoms, as well as mobility issues.
+Symptoms that affect the physical domain include pain, respiratory, GI symptoms, and mobility issues.
 Symptoms such as depression and anxiety affect the domain of psychological health.
-It is the responsibility of all healthcare team members to assess these symptoms and work with the patient to control them as best as possible.
+All healthcare team members are responsible for assessing these symptoms and working with the patient to control them as best as possible.

 GI symptoms that can occur at the end of life include anorexia and constipation.
 Both can be symptoms of the terminal disease the patient is living with, side effects of treatments, or both.
 Proper assessment as to the cause of these symptoms is key to treating them.
 Pharmacological treatments of anorexia include antipsychotics such as olanzapine and corticosteroids, while non-pharmacological treatments include calorie-rich diets, foods patients enjoy, and odor control.[26][27]
 Constipation is another GI symptom patients can experience at the end of life.
 Again, a thorough assessment is needed to determine the cause of this symptom.
 Proper bowel assessment and examination of medication side effects merit consideration when assessing the patient with constipation.
 A common pharmacological treatment when constipation results from opioid use is a GI motility stimulator.
 Non-pharmacological interventions include hydration, fiber-rich diets, and mobility.

-One of the most common mobility symptoms patients can experience at the end of life is fatigue.
-Fatigue is not general tiredness; patients instead express it as incapacitating exhaustion.[28]
-This exhaustion can several affect the quality of life of the dying patient.
+Fatigue is 1 of the most common mobility symptoms patients experience at the end of life.
+Fatigue is not general tiredness; patients express it as incapacitating exhaustion.[28]
+This exhaustion can affect the quality of life of the dying patient.
 Healthcare team members should know there are several validated tools to measure fatigue in patients.
-Among the most frequently used tools is the FACIT Fatigue Scale (Version 4).
-This 13 question Likert scaled tool can assess how fatigued a person is and how this symptom limits their ability to engage in social interactions.
+The FACIT Fatigue Scale (Version 4) is among the most frequently used tools.
+This 13-question Likert scaled tool can assess how tired a person is and how this symptom limits their ability to engage in social interactions.
 Once the team completes a proper assessment of the patient’s fatigue, the healthcare team members can work to control this symptom.

 Pharmacological intervention for fatigue should first examine the cause.
 Some causes of fatigue with clear etiology include dehydration, anemia, infection, and depression.
 In these cases, the symptom of fatigue is often relieved with the treatment of the underlying cause.
-In cases where fatigue has no known etiology, stimulant drugs such as methylphenidate and steroids have shown to be effective.[29]
-Non-pharmacological interventions include exercise, physical training, energy conservation, and energy restoration.[29]
-To choose the most appropriate treatment for the patient, continuous assessment is necessary.
+In cases where fatigue has no known etiology, stimulant drugs such as methylphenidate and steroids are effective.[29]
+Non-pharmacological interventions include exercise, physical training, energy conservation, and restoration.[29]
+Continuous assessment is necessary to choose the most appropriate treatment for the patient.

 Pharmacological interventions include SSRIs and NDRIs, such as bupropion.[33][34]
 Non-pharmacological treatment for depression includes cognitive behavior therapy and exercise.[35][36]
 Among the most common pharmacological interventions to treat anxiety symptoms are benzodiazepines.[37]
 Cognitive-behavioral therapy, as well as meditation, is effective in reducing anxiety symptoms.[38]

-The symptoms of pain, dyspnea, anorexia, constipation, fatigue, depression, and anxiety are among the most common symptoms patient at the end of life can encounter.
-Healthcare team members must screen for these as well as any other symptoms the patient may experience.
-Upon completing an adequate assessment, the patient and the healthcare team member can develop a plan of care that will help to enhance the patient’s quality of life.
+Pain, dyspnea, anorexia, constipation, fatigue, depression, and anxiety are among the most common symptoms a patient at the end of life can encounter.
+Healthcare team members must screen for these and any other symptoms the patient may experience.
+Upon completing an adequate assessment, the patient and the healthcare team member can develop a care plan that helps enhance the patient’s quality of life.

 Termination of Care

-When symptoms are no longer manageable, or patient suffering is too great, termination of care must be considered.
-Termination of care is not something decided on a whim; rather it is part of the initial end-of-life discussions.
+When symptoms are no longer manageable or patient suffering is too great, termination of care must be considered.
+Termination of care is not decided on a whim but is part of the initial end-of-life discussions.
 When the treatment provided by the healthcare team is medically futile or prolonging patient suffering, terminating the care and allowing the patient to die is necessary.[39]
-If the patient can participate in these decisions, it should be the patient’s decision when they want to terminate care.
+If the patient can participate in these decisions, they should decide when they want to terminate care.
 If the patient is developmentally or cognitively capable of making such decisions, this responsibility falls to a power of attorney.

 Termination of care decisions can also be informed by recommendations from ethics committees when ethical dilemmas are present.
-When recommending termination of care for the dying patient, healthcare team members are encouraged to bear in mind the previously discussed issues of concerns, including communication techniques, cultural considerations, and quality of life.
-At the center of every conversation about the termination of care should be the patient and their quality of life.
+When recommending termination of care for the dying patient, healthcare team members are encouraged to consider the previously discussed concerns, including communication techniques, cultural considerations, and quality of life.
+The patient and their quality of life should be at the center of every conversation about the termination of care.